GeNIe: Generative Hard Negative Images Through Diffusion: Related Work

 \section{Related Work}

-\textbf{Data Augmentations:} Data augmentation is a simple, yet effective way to improve generalization of deep learning models.
-Recent contrastive self-supervised learning methods also heavily depend on data augmentation.
-Simple flipping, cropping, color jittering, and blurring are some forms of weak and strong augmentations.
-The strength of augmentation is the extent of image distortion following the application of each augmentation \cite{shorten2019survey}.
-However, using data augmentation is not trivial on some domains (e.g., medical).
-For example, using blurring might remove important low level information from images.
-More advanced approaches, such as MixUp \cite{mixup} and CutMix \cite{Cutmix}, mix images and their labels accordingly \cite{hendrycks2020augmix, liu2022automix, kim2020puzzle, random_augment}, which seem to offer better model generalization and robustness as well.
-However, the augmented (mixed) images are now not natural anymore and thus training proceeds on out of distribution images.
-Unlike the above methods, we propose to utilize pretrained latent diffusion models to augment the training data.
-Note that generative vision models are indeed trained to generate natural images; however, the typical challenge here is that the generated images might not necessarily belong to same data distribution as the training dataset, which could entail further finetuning them to the specific domain.
+\textbf{Data Augmentations.} Simple flipping, cropping, colour jittering, and blurring are some forms of image augmentations \citep{shorten2019survey}.
+These augmentations are commonly adopted in training deep learning models.
+However, using these data augmentations is not trivial in some domains.
+For example, using blurring might remove important low-level information from medical images.
+More advanced approaches, such as MixUp \citep{mixup} and CutMix \citep{Cutmix}, mix images and their labels accordingly \citep{hendrycks2020augmix, liu2022automix, kim2020puzzle, random_augment}.
+However, the resulting augmentations are not natural images anymore, and thus, act as out-of-distribution samples that will not be seen at test time.
+Another strand of research tailors the augmentation strategy through a learning process to fit the training data \citep{ding2024saflex, cubuk2019randaugment, cubuk2019autoaugment}.
+Unlike the above methods, we propose to utilize pre-trained latent diffusion models to generate hard negatives (in contrast to generic augmentations) through a noise adaptation strategy discussed in Section \ref{sec:method}.